 It is recommended to leave them hanging until the casings are dry to the touch.

-Step 4) Refrigerate the bologna for as long as two weeks, or freeze it for longer storage.
+Step 4) Refrigerate it for as long as two weeks, or freeze it for longer storage.

 Step 5) Slice it and Enjoy!

-There are several ways that you can customize your ring bologna recipe to better fit your preferences.
+There are several ways that you can customize this recipe to better fit your preferences.

 There are dozens of different spice combinations that can be used to create a completely different flavor profile.
 Bologna can be mild and rich, or it can be spicy and bold.
 You can use mustard to make it tangy or peppercorns to give it more bite.